-4.4 What happens if the defendant does not defend the claim?
+$4.4\,$ What happens if the defendant does not defend the claim?

-In case the defence is not filed and the defendant does not participate in the trial, then the lawsuit will continue to be processed, considering only the plaintiff's claims.
+In the case of the defence not being filed, and the defendant not participating in the trial, the lawsuit will continue to be processed, considering only the plaintiff's claims.

-In general terms, if there is no response, all facts and causes of actions are considered accepted by the defendant, unless they would be contrary to the law.
+In general terms, if there is no response, all facts and causes of actions are considered to have been accepted by the defendant, unless they would be contrary to the law.